-A front mount boat lift is when the mount on the dock is attached to the front of the boat slip by two dock brackets.
+A front mount boat lift is when the mount on the dock is attached to the front of the boat slip by three dock brackets.
 The tank is located in the back of the framework so that when air is vented out, the backend of the boat is submerged first into the water, allowing loading of the boat to be as easy as pulling onto a trailer.
 Our front-mounted boat lifts support 4500 LB & 6500 LB models.

 What is a Side Mount Boat Lift?

 A side mount boat lift is when the mount on the dock attaches to the slip at 4 or more points allowing for even distribution of weight.
 When the tank’s air is vented out and the lift submerges, it is completely underwater.
 Our side-mounted boat lifts support most model weights.

 What are the advantages and disadvantages of each?